As eCommerce business owners, I'm sure you don't need any introduction to online sales promotions.

 It's tempting to obtain more value for less money, so consider bundling your most popular or closely related services for a lower price.

-Limiting your incentive with time, whether it's a discount code or free shipping, helps you convert more prospects into customers for a few reasons:
+Limiting incentive with time, whether it's a discount code or free shipping, helps you convert more prospects into customers for a few reasons:

-• Limited-time offers create a sense of urgency and scarcity of supply; and
+- Limited-time offers create a sense of urgency and scarcity of supply; and

-• FOMO (fear of missing out) is triggered).
+- FOMO (fear of missing out) is triggered.

 Pura Vida is an excellent example:

 Pura Vida understands the impact of limited-time discounts on reluctant visitors, unlike many online companies that rely on discount coupons.